 Young adults between ages 9 and 26 are able to receive the human papillomavirus (HPV) vaccine to protect themselves against certain types of cancers that are potentially caused by the HPV virus.
 The vaccination must be administered on two or three separate instances over the course of six months.
-The HPV vaccine will soon be available at all Patient First Centers.
+The HPV vaccine is available at all Patient First Centers.

 At Patient First, we are able to perform urine and blood pregnancy tests.
 Our on-site lab testing will get your results back to you quickly.
 Based on the outcome of the test, we can answer questions, provide support, or direct you to specialists for follow-up appointments.